Advanced Placement (AP)

 - Michigan Early Middle College Association (MEMCA) technical certificate

 Dual enrollment is a program at Cedar Springs High School that allows students to enroll in college courses while still in high school.
 Students have the opportunity to widen their options and take on challenging courses that may not normally be available at the high school level.
 View more information below, or connect with your high school counselor for more information.

 The middle college model high school program provides students the opportunity to receive a high school diploma and an Associate’s degree or up to two years of credit toward a Bachelor’s degree in the span of five years.
 Students take a combination of high school and college classes in order to obtain their high school diploma and associate’s degree for free!

 EMC ENROLLMENT PROCESS

-- Invitation letters mailed out to qualifying students in the beginning of December.
+- Invitation letters are e-mailed to qualifying students at the beginning of December.

 - Parent Info and Q & A Session takes place in January